GoogleChrome/ip-protection/Masked-Domain-List.md

 statistics.ro                                    | Cart.ro                                                        | Not Impacted By Script Blocking
 zucks.net                                        | CartaMarketing                                                 | Not Impacted By Script Blocking
 carts.guru                                       | CartsGuru                                                      | Not Impacted By Script Blocking
+3gl.net                                          | Catchpoint                                                     | Not Impacted By Script Blocking
 causes.com                                       | Causes                                                         | Not Impacted By Script Blocking
 cbox.ws                                          | Cbox                                                           | Not Impacted By Script Blocking
 cedato.com                                       | Cedato                                                         | Not Impacted By Script Blocking